 Finally, I am re-creating raffia costumes with customized mounts to accompany two of the masks in our collection, the antelope headdress and the Sande Society helmet mask.
 I have been working closely with curators to research materials, construction techniques, and appropriate display for the specific cultural groups for both pairs of costumes and masks.
 Rand Esser of the Design Department built the interior metal structure (or mount) to support the costume and mask, based on my research.
 The full-body costumes that I am stitching together from raffia and cloth will be supported by the metal structure and archival Ethafoam.
 These costume re-creations will offer more context to the masks and look beautiful on display alongside other large pieces such as our Egungun costume and a stunning 6-foot-tall Bwa mask from lender Rhonda Wilkerson.

-Stacey Kirby is a conservation assistant at the NCMA.
+Stacey Kirby is a former conservation assistant at the NCMA.

 Leave a Comment

 All comments are subject to approval and must abide by community guidelines, including being free of violent, hateful, or profane language.
 We encourage discussion of our artwork in a respectful manner.

 Don't miss a beat.
 Sign up to receive updates and special offers.